-I don’t know how many times and by whom many people I have heard this saying that has become very popular in our day.
+I don’t know how many times and by who many people I have heard this saying that has become very popular in our day.
+However It’s an idea that is in conflict with the biblical message.

 Repentance is one of the keywords when it comes to our salvation.
 In fact, it is so important, that if we don’t repent our wrongdoings, there is no atonement.